 Brother Jim Ashton, former CAW National Executive Board member and president of the London and District Labour Council, became involved in the labour movement in the Phillips Electronics organizing drive in London where he was first elected to the negotiating committee, then later plant chairperson.
-His activism led Jim to serve as President of CAW Local 27 from September 1985 until his appointment as CAW National Representative in October 1994.
+Jim's activism led him to serve as President of CAW Local 27 from September 1985 until his appointment as CAW National Representative in October 1994.
 Jim passed away suddenly October 25, 1994.